zelje/flare-p-chain-indexer/README.md

 enable_voting = true    # enable voting for connected validators
-start = "2021-08-01T00:00:00Z"  # start of the uptime voting epoch, supports also unix timestamp as a number period = "90s"          # length of the epoch uptime_threshold = 0.8  # minimum uptime ratio in the epoch for a validator to be considered connected
+start = "2021-08-01T00:00:00Z"  # start of the uptime voting epoch, supports also unix timestamp as a number period = "90s"          # length of the epoch delay = "10"            # min delay in seconds to send the vote after the epoch ends uptime_threshold = 0.8  # minimum uptime ratio in the epoch for a validator to be considered connected delete_old_uptimes_epoch_threshold = 5  # delete uptimes older than this epoch

-# epochs for mirroring and voting clients
-[epochs]
-start = "2021-08-01T00:00:00Z"  # start of the voting epochs, supports also unix timestamp as a number period = "90s"          # length of the epoch

 [voting_cronjob]
 enabled = false          # enable voting client timeout = "10s"          # check for new epochs every ...
-contract_address = "0xf956df3800379fdFA31D0A45FDD5001D02F4109c"    # voting contract address
+first = 12345            # first epoch to vote for
+delay = "10s"            # min delay in seconds to send the vote after the epoch ends

 [mirroring_cronjob]
 enabled = false       # enable mirroring client timeout = "10s"       # check for new epochs every ... seconds
+first = 12345         # first epoch to mirror
+delay = "10s"         # min delay in seconds to send the vote after the epoch ends

+[contract_addresses]
+voting = "0xf956df3800379fdFA31D0A45FDD5001D02F4109c"       # voting contract address
-contract_address = "0xE64Df6a7e4f4c277C5299f0FE12D7BbB8A207175"    # mirror contract address
+mirroring = "0xE64Df6a7e4f4c277C5299f0FE12D7BbB8A207175"    # mirror contract address
 ```

 ### Deployment configuration